oam-dev/rudr/docs/quickstart/quickstart.md

 component.core.hydra.io/nginx-singleton          19h
 ```

-## Uninstall Scylla
+## Uninstall Rudr

-If you want to clean up your test environment and uninstall Scylla, you could do the following:
+If you want to clean up your test environment and uninstall Rudr, you could do the following:

  ```console
  $ helm delete scylla